 Apart from talking, people have developed a number of approaches to idea validation over the years, which you can use in validating your idea with some modification.
 While standard idea validation approaches such as surveys and research have limitations, the structure has also many upsides that we often like to overlook.
 Here are some of the approaches that you may use to validate your idea.

 Talking to potential customers, competitors, and experts

 Regardless of your approach, you need to be talking to customers.
 Talking to customers often is the most useful technique to understand whether there is a need for your product in the market.
 Similarly, speaking with the existing players in the market and sector experts can offer you insights that you are missing.
 When you are talking to customers, experts, and competitors, it is better to follow a structured approach so that you can keep the data and analyze it for future reference.

-Although the survey has got a bad rap for being not so effective mechanism for understanding the market, it remains one of the relevant and widely used tools in idea validation.
+Although the survey has gotten a bad rap for being not so effective mechanism for understanding the market, it remains one of the relevant and widely used tools in idea validation.
 You design a number of questions and talk to your potential customers and stakeholders to understand whether there is a need for your product.

 While surveying you should be mindful of the common mistakes of surveying and work hard to reduce the authenticity problem of surveying.
 Before starting the survey, it is useful to work on selecting your target customers.

 Some of the aspects you may include in your survey: i) relevance - whether your idea is relevant to the potential customers ii) usefulness - whether your solution is useful iii) uniqueness - whether your solution is unique enough to differentiate in the market iv) NPS - whether people would be willing to share your solution v) likeliness to purchase - whether they would like to pay for your solution.